My baby has a rash

 • Has a rash that looks like small blisters or fluid filled spots

-• Nappy rash that isn’t getting better with simple measures such as regular nappy changes or barrier creams
+• Nappy rash that isn’t getting better with regular nappy changes or barrier creams

 You need to contact a doctor or nurse today.